Shyam-Sundar-7/coupon_Q-A/README.md

-# coupon_Q&A: Question and Answer System Based on OpeanAI and Langchain for E-commerce company.
+# coupon_Q&A: Question and Answer System Based on OpeanAI and Langchain.

 This is an end to end LLM project based on openai and Langchain.
 We are building a Q&A system for an e-commerce to provide coupons and offers using llm.
 This system will provide a streamlit based user interface for students where they can ask questions and get answers.